gin66/FastAccelStepper/README.md

 ### ALL

 The used formula is just s = 1/2 * a * t² = v² / (2 a) with s = steps, a = acceleration, v = speed and t = time.
 In order to determine the speed for a given step, the calculation is v = sqrt(2 * a * s).
-The performed square root is an 8 bit table lookup.
+The performed square root is an 8 bit table lookup using log2/pow2.
 Sufficient exact for this purpose.

 The compare interrupt routines use 16bit tick counters, which translates to approx. 4ms.
 For longer time between pulses, pauses without step output can be added.
 With this approach the ramp generation supports up to one step per 268s.

 The low level command queue for each stepper allows direct speed control - when high level ramp generation is not operating.
 This allows precise control of the stepper, if the code, generating the commands, can cope with the stepper speed (beware of any Serial.print in your hot path).

+The chosen approach has few limitations for esp32.
+With acceleration = 1 step/s², the maximum speed is approx. 92 kStep/s.
+The max. supported speed for esp32 will be reachable only with acceleration >= 5 step/s².

 ## Usage for multi-axis applications